KGT1/jellyfin-discord-music-bot/README.md

 ### Play to

-Just `summon` the Bot into your Channel, that choose the Bot in Jellfin as the Device you want to cast to
+Just `summon` the Bot into your Channel, than choose the Bot in Jellyfin as the Device you want to cast to

 ![Image to Discord Play to Window](img/playtowindow.png)